stormsword/stormsword/README.md

 [Grab the latest release files here](https://github.com/bdickason/stormsword/releases)!

+# Building the game (creating binaries)

+I've created a simple buildscript that will build osx/windows/linux automagically:
+`make version=0.1`

+This will build each version into `~/Desktop/StormSword/v0.1`

 # Movement

 The player will move with WASD keys and can move freely in all four directions.